earth6r/Analytics0001/README.md

 - add duration for phone call booking and property tour booking
 - validate url profile picture
 - display errors firestore to the dashboard
+- fix "use system theme" to work once clicked and not needing a refresh

 NOTES: